Cricket: India to host Men’s T20 World Cup in 2021, Women’s ODI World Cup in NZ pushed to 2022

 India will be hosting the 2021 ICC Men’s T20 World Cup as originally planned while Australia will host the 2022 edition after the tournament to be held in 2020 was postponed, the global governing body confirmed on Friday.

-In addition, the ICC Women’s ODI World Cup, scheduled to be held in New Zealand in February-March 2021, has been pushed to 2022 “because of the impact the pandemic has had on cricket globally”, the ICC said.
+In addition, the ICC Women’s ODI World Cup, scheduled to be held in New Zealand in February-March 2021, has been pushed to 2022 “because of the impact the pandemic has had on cricket globally”, the International Cricket Council said.

 The decisions were taken by the IBC (the commercial subsidiary of the ICC) “following an extensive contingency planning exercise which has taken into account the health, cricket and commercial impact of Covid-19 around the world,” the statement read.